hit-pay/woocommerce/hitpay-payment-gateway/readme.txt

 - Now it is compatible to High-Performance Order Storage

 = 4.1.1 =
+- Feb 26, 2024
 - Fixed refud error when amount is greater than or equal to 1000
 - Fixed logo display compatible to custom themes
 - Fixed empty payment box while drop-in enabled.
 - Added new option to customize the place order button.
+- Plugin tested on WordPress 6.4.3
+- Plugin tested on WooCommerce 8.6.1